antronerds/r2-tutorials/original/R2Tutorials.md

-The plotted graphs for ‘MYCN’ clearly show a high expression level specifically in the Neuroblastoma data sets compared to Normal Tissue and other Tumor datasets.
-At the bottom of the page it’s possible to adapt dataset coloring, change the order and split datasets in tracks directly.
+The plotted graphs for ï¿½MYCNï¿½ clearly show a high expression level specifically in the Neuroblastoma data sets compared to Normal Tissue and other Tumor datasets.
+At the bottom of the page itï¿½s possible to adapt dataset coloring, change the order and split datasets in tracks directly.